HeyItsFelipe/ProjectGallery/README.md

 # ProjectGallery

-Displays a searchable project gallery.
+Displays a searchable gallery of my projects.
-Users can scroll down and see all your projects.
+Users can scroll down and see all projects.
 Users can filter projects by title.
 Users can filter projects by technologies that are used.